 Why Link OneDrive to Google Drive?

-In such a world, it becomes quite important to know how to link OneDrive to Google Drive so that you can have a little more streamlined workflow and automation in your life that makes your job easier and less prone to errors.
-Some of the team is maybe more comfortable using Gmail and G Suite, while some would be comfortable with Microsoft Office, this is a fact in today’s companies, and you need to be able to connect OneDrive to Google Drive to transfer documents between these two services easily and reliably.
+In such a world, it becomes quite important to know how to link OneDrive to Google Drive to have a little more streamlined workflow and automation in your life that makes your job easier and less prone to errors.
+Some of the team is maybe more comfortable using Gmail and G Suite.
+At the same time, some would be comfortable with Microsoft Office, which is a fact in today’s companies, and you need to be able to connect OneDrive to Google Drive to transfer documents between these two services easily and reliably.

 The other reason it is preferred to link OneDrive and Google Drive is the most common reason of all – backup.
 Linking Google Drive and OneDrive ensures that our working drive is always backed up, and even if there is a screw-up somewhere in our working drive, there is a backup that can be availed instantly, and work can continue.